Muetze42/Muetze42/README.md

 * 📫 Ways to reach me are listed on [huth.it](https://huth.it/) or start a [Discussion](https://github.com/Muetze42/Muetze42/discussions)
 * 🐶 I’ve a [dog](https://www.instagram.com/p/CDCauMmJD3P/)
 * 🧬 My favorite IDE is [PhpStorm](https://www.jetbrains.com/de-de/phpstorm/) by [JetBrains](https://www.jetbrains.com/)
-* 🪟 I never created a final class
-* 🚀 I save a lot of time with the [Tinkerwell](https://tinkerwell.app/ref/Qdxy2Abv19) tool
 * 💼 I work as a developer for [KOSATEC Computer GmbH](https://www.linkedin.com/company/kosatec-computer-gmbh/)

 ---